-If you are thinking of expanding your healthcare center’s services to include memory care options, here are a few things to know.
+If you are thinking of expanding your healthcare center’s services to include a memory care facility, here are a few things to know.

-What Do I Need For Memory Care At My Facility?
+What Do I Need For A Memory Care Facility or Special Unit?

 Getting your healthcare facility ready may require some changes in your building.
 Special Care Units should be separated from the rest of your residents, either in a different wing or floor.
 Hallways should be designed to protect against residents from accidentally walking into sensitive areas or getting free of the facility.
 You may also want to consider specialized areas for residents that display aggressive or disruptive behaviors.

-Keeping your support staff on the cutting edge of caregiver technology can also make families more likely to choose your special care unit.
-Using technology to be mindful of residents allow your staff to respond more quickly to issues that may arise.
+Keeping your support staff on the cutting edge of caregiver technology can also make families more likely to choose your memory care facility.
+Using technology that helps staff to be mindful of residents’ conditions allow your staff to respond more quickly to issues that may arise.
 Placing trackers on wheelchairs and other mobility devices alert you to residents that get too close to the exits.
 Applying modern tracking technology to your residents can keep them safe and secure.